Can You Join The Military With Autism?

 5. Citizenship: U.S. citizenship or legal residency is usually required, although some branches of the military may have specific provisions for non-citizens, such as those with specialized skills or language fluency.

-Specific Requirements for Applicants with Autism
+Current Military Requirements for Applicants with Autism

-The Impact of Autism on Military Service
+Challenges and Advantages of Autism in the Military Service

 When considering military service, the impact of autism spectrum disorder (ASD) on an individual's ability to enlist is an important consideration.
 Evaluating functional limitations and considering individual abilities and skills can help determine the suitability of individuals with autism for military service.

-Evaluating Functional Limitations
+Challenges: Evaluating Functional Limitations

 Before enlisting, individuals with autism are evaluated to determine if they meet the functional requirements necessary for military service.
 The evaluation process involves assessing various aspects, including communication skills, social interactions, cognitive abilities, and sensory sensitivities.